prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
-<p>EnforcedTargetLimit defines a global limit on the number of scraped
+<p>When defined, enforcedTargetLimit specifies a global limit on the number
+of scraped targets.
+The value overrides any <code>spec.targetLimit</code> set by ServiceMonitor, PodMonitor, Probe objects unless <code>spec.targetLimit</code> is greater than zero and less than <code>spec.enforcedTargetLimit</code>.</p>
-targets.
-This overrides any TargetLimit set per ServiceMonitor or/and PodMonitor.
-It is meant to be used by admins to enforce the TargetLimit to keep the overall number of targets under the desired limit.
+<p>It is meant to be used by admins to to keep the overall number of
-Note that if TargetLimit is lower, that value will be taken instead, except if either value is zero, in which case the non-zero value will be used.
-If both values are zero, no limit is enforced.</p>
+targets under a desired limit.</p>
 </td>
 </tr>
 <tr>